State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The Telephone Consumer Protection Act (TCPA)

 Consent documentation must be obtained and verified before selling leads for telemarketing purposes.
+Lead sellers should ensure that all of their leads are compliant, to ensure that they are not liable for calls made using regulated technology.

 The National Do Not Call (DNC) Registry